 Keep in mind that shoppers may click on your product and come in-store but purchase a different brand or size, or purchase outside this 24-hour window.

-Free Local Listings are where products from your See What's in Store surface organically in Google Search results.
+Local Listings are where products from surface organically in Google Search results.
 They can appear in Search, Shopping, Maps, Images and Lens.

 They appear similar to a Local Ad, but are not targeted and can appear anywhere in the search results.
 Local Ads are highly targeted, contain a distance tag and promote your products to the top of the search results page.